chartingshow/documentation/blog/global-markets-outlook-2025.md

 ### Recommendations

-The report suggests maintaining exposure to US equities while diversifying and using options to limit tail risks.
+Our annual report suggests maintaining exposure to US equities while diversifying and using options to limit tail risks.
 It also recommends considering long positions in Bunds and compression of rate spreads between core Europe and Central and Eastern Europe.

 ## Cryptocurrency Market Reaction